Polypants/threejs_tutorial/README.md

 Now that that’s all done, everything is looking clean and organized.

-## Rotations and Creating a Plane
+### Rotations and Creating a Plane

-I'd like to set up shadows next but we first need something for the sphere to cast a shadow onto.
+I'd like to set up shadows but we first need something for the sphere to cast a shadow onto.
 So let’s make a plane under the sphere.

-For now we'll use a lambert material, but feel free to use a phong material and a shininess level to see what it looks like.
+For now we'll use a `meshLambertMaterial`, but feel free to use a `meshPhongMaterial` and a shininess level to see what it looks like.
 We'll be using yet another material later though.

 The only new thing we're doing here is setting a `rotation` property.
 Three.js uses radians (not degrees) to calculate angles.
 Radians are based on the mathematical constant Pi.

 A rotation value of `Math.PI` is equal to 180 degrees.
 So the below rotation value rotates the plane by -90 degrees.

+Add the following code under the sphere code.

 ```
 var planeGeometry = new THREE.PlaneGeometry(10, 10);